alanl0566/sep11-freedom-project/entries/entry05.md

 ### Previous
 I got a problem with my 'IDE' and some of the kaboom code was not working in the IDE so I have to change IDE to 'Replit'.
-Replit has a lot of replit and they already have some tutorial code for us to review and I thinks is pretty useful
+Replit has a lot of replit and they already have some tutorial code for us to review and I thinks is pretty useful. image.png
 ### context